Jumplion/VectorSwizzles/README.md

 transform.position = transform.position.XY_(10);
 ```

+# Using the Swizzles

 Simply pick a file for you to place in anywhere in your Unity project, and the appropriate method extensions should appear.

-# Using the Swizzles

 All functions extend the Vector3 value type and take in either a Vector2 or Vector3.
+Vector2s don't have a Z component, so they do not have any extended function with a Z in it.

 The method names simply represent the layout of the next Vector and what components of the original vector go to what positions.
 For example;
 ```